kaloprojects/KALO-ESP32-Voice-Assistant/README.md

 - RGB LED (status indicator) and Analog Poti (audio volume)

 # Installation & Customizing
-- No additional libraries needed, all header.h files are included in latest Arduino IDE (with ESP32 3.x) framework.
+- No additional libraries needed, all header.h files are included in latest Arduino IDE (with ESP32 3.x) framework
 - Copy all 3 .ino files into same folder (it is one sketch, split into 3 Arduino IDE tabs)
 - Update your pin assignments in the header of all 3 .ino files
 - Insert your credentials (ssid, password, OpenAI API key, Deepgram API key)